sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 ; field                    = value

-daemon_polling_interval    = STRING               ; The polling frequency for reading dynamic information fsstats_sync_interval      = STRING               ; The frequency of FSIO Reads/Writes synchronization to location on disk
+daemon_polling_interval    = UINT32               ; The polling frequency for reading dynamic information
+fsstats_sync_interval      = UINT32               ; The frequency of FSIO Reads/Writes synchronization to location on disk
 ```

 Example: `stormond` configured with daemon polling interval of 60s and the JSON file sync interval as 360 seconds: